epiforecasts/cityforecasts/docs/preregistration.md

 compute WIS and coverage metrics for individual forecasts and to summarise scores across different strata.

-### Inclusion criteria

-Teams can choose to submit models for any number of locations and forecast dates and they will be included in the model-based evaluation.
-However, when averaging across different strata we will only include models that submitted forecasts for:

--   90% of locations

--   90% of forecast dates

--   all horizons

-This is to prevent a biased comparison if for example a team only submits for relatively easy forecasting dates or locations.
-The model-based analysis is intended to directly address these potential confounders of forecast performance, thus, we will include all submissions in these analyses.

 ### Evaluation analysis: local vs aggregate